chrtmnn/discord-ai-bot/README.md

      1. In Discord, go to User Settings » Advanced, and enable Developer Mode
      2. Right click on a channel you want to use, and click Copy Channel ID
    - You can edit the system message the bot uses, or disable it entirely
-8. Install the required dependencies with `npm i`
+8. Install the required dependencies with `yarn install`
-9. Start the bot with `npm start`
+9. Start the bot with `yarn start`
 10. You can interact with the bot by @mentioning it with your message
-11. Install <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">Stable Diffusion</a>
+11. (optional) Install <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">Stable Diffusion</a>
-12. Run the script `./webui.sh --api --listen`
+12. (optional) Run the script `./webui.sh --api --listen`

 ### Set-up instructions with Docker